pranavj7Z/PIKON/README.md

-# PIKON-PHOTO STICKER ANDROID APPLICATION
+# PIKON-PHOTO STICKER,IMAGE EDITOR
-Design your photos with unique and aweosome stickers
+Design your photos with unique and awesome stickers